Byzantine text-type: Modern translations

 The Byzantine majority text of Robinson and Pierpont is the basis of the World English Bible.
-And an interlinear translation of the Hodges-Farstad text has been made by Thomas Nelson.
+An interlinear translation of the Hodges-Farstad text has been made by Thomas Nelson.
 The Holman Christian Standard Bible was initially planned to become an English translation of the Byzantine majority text, although because Arthur Farstad died just few months into the project, it shifted to the Critical Text.
 However, the HCSB bible was still made to contain the Byzantine majority readings within its footnotes.
 Similarly, the New King James Version contains the Byzantine majority readings within the footnotes, although it is a translation of the Textus Receptus.
 There also exists multiple translations of the Aramaic Peshitta into English, translations have been made by John W. Etheridge, James Murdock and George M. Lamsa.
 The Peshitta has also been translated into Spanish and into Malayam.

 An English translation of Family 35 has also been created by Wilbur Pickering, called "The Sovereign Creator Has Spoken" translation.